plume-lib/plume-scripts/README.md

 to match the fork and branch.
 [Documentation](git-clone-related) at top of file.

-### git-find-fork

-Finds a fork of a GitHub repository, or returns the upstream repository if the fork does not exist.
-[Documentation](git-find-fork) at top of file.

-### git-find-branch

-Tests whether a branch exists in a Git repository;
-prints the branch, or prints "master" if the branch does not exist.
-[Documentation](git-find-branch) at top of file.

-### Usage of git-find-{fork,branch}

 Suppose you have two related Git repositories:\
   *MY-ORG*`/`*MY-REPO*\
   *MY-ORG*`/`*MY-OTHER-REPO*